mvolkmann/blog/src/dart.md

 `Future.value` is similar to JavaScript `Promise.resolve`.

 `Future.error` is similar to JavaScript `Promise.reject`.

+TODO: Does the dart:async library provide an equivalent of JS Promise.all
+TODO: for an Iterable of Futures?

 The following code demonstrates the use of each of these constructors and explains the order in which the `Future` objects will be evaluated.